Five Things Newcomers to Canada Need to Know About Housing in Alberta

 With immigration and interprovincial migration, the vacancy rate in Alberta is declining, which, unfortunately, for newcomers, means higher rent prices.

-The overall decline in the national vacancy rate reflects widespread tightening across all of Canada’s rental markets.
+The overall decline in the national vacancy rate reflects widespread tightening across many of Canada’s rental markets.

-Migration into Alberta turned around sharply in 2024 and was a major driver of rental demand.
+Migration into Alberta turned around sharply in 2024 and significantly drove rental demand.
 This turnaround was the result of both higher interprovincial and international migration.

 During the pandemic, economic opportunities shrank, and more Canadians moved out than into Alberta.

-The vacancy rate for purpose-built rental apartments in Edmonton was 2.3 percent in 2023, down from 4.3 percent in October 2022 and 7.3 percent in October 2021.
+The vacancy rate for purpose-built rental apartments in Edmonton was 2.4 percent in 2023, down from 4.3 percent in October 2022 and 7.3 percent in October 2021, according to the latest Rental Market Report from CMHC.

 In Calgary, the vacancy rate dropped to 1.4 percent from 2.7 percent, the lowest since 2014.
 Again, record migration into Alberta largely supported rental demand, while increases in supply were not enough to balance it out.